 Congratulations on forty distinguished years in the music business.
 Also, on the release of SPIRIT WARRIOR.

+Thank you, Tomas.
 I’ve been lucky and blessed to play with some of the greatest musicians alive during my lifetime.
-But I wouldn’t have made it this far if it hadn’t been for the people who believed in me and never judged my mistakes.
+I wouldn’t have made it this far if it had not been for the people who believed in me and never judged my mistakes.
 As a creative artist, there are no coincidences, and there is something unseen, call it what you like, that guides our actions.
 I believe in a supreme spirit that lets us know if we are on the right path.

-Everyone must decide what path to take, but the most important thing is to surround yourself with that care and love you.
-Believe me, once you get to the stage, and you are missing the element of love and respect the Holy Spirit will not embrace the music, and the audience will sense it.
+Everyone must decide what path to take, but the most important thing is to surround yourself with people that care and love you.
+Believe me, once you get to the stage, and you are missing the element of love and respect, the Holy Spirit will not embrace the music, and the audience will sense it.
 You can go on stage and try to impress the audience with your skills, but that has nothing to do with the magic that music can be.
 Allowing something larger than yourself to drive the music takes courage and faith.
-I’ve been a witness to such things often.
-Mysterious things happen onstage, and everybody looks at one another and says, “How did that happen?”
-I thank God for blessing me with a wonderful wife that has stuck with me through thick and thin.
+I’ve been a witness to such things.
+Mysterious things happen on stage, and everybody looks at one another and says, “How did that happen?”
+I thank God for blessing me with a wonderful wife that has stuck with me.
 The greatest thing in life is love.
 It absolves everything!

-It’s the human struggle that and every one of us has to face in life, right or wrong good versus evil.
+It’s the human struggle that every one of us has to face in life, right or wrong, good versus evil.
 We are all spirit warriors at different levels.
 Some battles bring us to the edge of destruction.
-The important thing is, not to let it destroy one’s spirit.
-Life can be very difficult, and some never make it back from spiritual battles.
+The important thing is not to let it destroy one’s spirit.
+Life can be tough, and some never make it back from spiritual battles.

 You’ve been studying and analyzing Puerto Rican music for years.
-What have your studies taught you?
+What has it taught you?

 Our culture is rich!
-You could spend year’s learning one style: Danza, Plena, Bomba, Musica Jibara or romantic trio music.
+You could spend years learning one style: Danza, Plena, Bomba, Musica Jibara, La Danza, or romantic trio music.
 They are microcosms; the more you dig, the more you find.

 Willie Williams has been with the Pirates for more than fifteen years.
-We always discuss the compositions as a whole as well as tonalities, grooves, etc. That my approach to composing and arranging.
-Before I make final prints for rehearsal everyone has seen their individual parts.
-When I see that they feel good about what’s on paper we move forward.
+We always discuss the compositions as a whole as well as tonalities, grooves, etc. That’s my approach to composing and arranging.
+Before I make final prints for rehearsal, everyone has seen their parts.
+When I see they feel good about what’s on paper, we move forward.
 The materials have to be ready months before we go into the recording studio.
 The final part is the months of preparation on the trombone.
 The great J. J. Johnson said it best, “The trombone is a beastly instrument, and we’ll leave it at that for now.
 The trombone is a world unto itself.”

 I listen to previous recordings.
 I cross out the stuff we have done before and make lists of styles or rhythms we haven’t explored.
-The inspiration for the tune, El MORRO came from Anthony Carrillo, who mentioned that we didn’t have a Bomba Sica.
+The inspiration for the tune, El MORRO, came from Anthony Carrillo, who mentioned that we didn’t have a Bomba Sica.
 Other times, I’ll sit at the piano and start something there.
 It depends.
-If it’s a ballad the piano is where I begin, or I work with something on my bone.
+If it’s a ballad, the keyboard is where I begin, or I work with something on my bone (trombone).
 Other times I sit at my computer and write ideas until something makes sense.
-After I have a basic idea on paper, I send it to the guys for their input on their particular instruments.
+After I have a basic plan on paper, I send it to the guys for their input on their particular instruments.
 I feel very fortunate to have good friends like Sherman Irby, who is also my co-producer and gives me his point-of-view.
 So, there are many layers to what you’re listening to.
-It’s a collective effort.
 As a composer and arranger, you have to make sure that what you are putting on paper works for the individual performer.
-You don’t just write something, shove it in someone’s face and say, “OK, this is what you have to play!”
+You don’t just write something, shove it in someone’s face, and say, “OK, this is what you have to play!”
 That would be counter-productive.
 About seventy-five percent of the ideas make it to the final product.
-There are a bunch of ideas in the vault.
-The repertoire runs the gamut.
+There are a bunch of ideas in the vault!

 Tell me about the repertoire.

-HURACAN (Hurricane) is a fast plena.
-It’s a different twist on what we know as descarga, using the rhythms of the Plena as a base, with a bridge.
+HURACAN (Hurricane) is a fast Plena.
+It’s a different twist on what we know as a descarga (jam session), using the rhythms of the Plena as a base, with a bridge.

-EL MORRO is a Sica with an Arabian melodic feel.
+EL MORRO is a Sica with an Arabian feel.
 I guess there were melodic ideas from (the album) Oasis (2012) that seeped into the composition.
-At first, I thought of calling it El Moro, like the Moor (s) because of the Arabian melodic concept but I finally decided on El Morro in honor of San Felipe, the fort in old San Juan, Puerto Rico.
-The Sica rhythm has a powerful drive; it feels like an army or a fleet of ships coming to attack.
-When I listen, I can easily imagine cannon blasts.
+At first, I thought of calling it El Moro, like the Moor (s) because of the Arabian melodic concept, but I finally decided on El Morro in honor of San Felipe, the fort in Old San Juan.
+The Sica rhythm has a powerful drive; it feels like an army or a fleet of ships on the attack.
+When I listen, I imagine cannon blasts.
 It is one of the most descriptive compositions.

-THE MOLE is a “jazz waltz,” which reminds me of a spy movie.
+THE MOLE is a “jazz waltz,” which, for some reason, reminds me of a spy movie.